steelersrg8/Bootcamp-RUT-VIRT-AI-PT-09-2024-U-LOLC-MTTH-Project-2/README.md

 1. Standard Errors assume that the covariance matrix of the errors is correctly specified.

 ## Future Analysis Considerations
-List the technologies, frameworks, or libraries used in this project (e.g., React, Django, Flask, TensorFlow).

 ## Dataset License